 Yesod programs and activities will take place at various parks, ravines, and urban wild spaces in midtown and downtown Toronto, including Earl Bales Park, Cedarvale Ravine, Dufferin Grove Park, and High Park.
 As well, some Yom B’Naiture Sunday programs will take place at Bela Farm and conservation areas within a one-hour drive of Toronto.
 The closing Shabbaton will take place at Bela Farm or a camping site within a two-hour drive of Toronto.
 Some programming, if it cannot be offered outdoors and socially distanced, may need to be offered online due to the current COVID-19 pandemic.

 The full cost of the Yesod B’Nei Mitzvah program is $2400/participant.
-Through the generous support of the Grad Family Foundation, we are able to offer all participants a reduced program fee of $2000 for our inaugural year.
+Through the generous support of the Grad Family Foundation and the HALO FUND, we are able to offer all participants a reduced program fee of $2000 for our inaugural year.
 As well, program subsidies are available from the Michelle Kopman Memorial Fund for Nature-Based Education.
 This fund was set up in 2018 by the family and friends of Michelle Kopman (z”l) to help support our work offering children meaningful opportunities for nature-connection, rooted in Jewish values and teachings.
 To apply for the subsidy, please call us directly at 416-805-8382 or email email@example.com

 To register, kindly fill out the online registration form.
 Once received, you will be contacted to set up a short phone interview to ensure that Yesod is a good fit for your family.
 Following the interview, you will be asked to remit your full payment in order to secure your spot in the program.